 So, on that point, your guests will not die if they are only offered carrots and beans instead of every vegetable known to mankind.
 One type of bread roll as a side instead of a choice of three different types is more than enough.

 And if you are truly concerned about running out of food, see the point above about making food in bulk.
 If needed, you can always serve them more casserole.

-Make Christmas dinner a potluck
+6. Make Christmas dinner a potluck

 Everyone appreciates what a hassle it is to prepare a meal for a large group of people.
 So why not make it a potluck and have everyone bring a dish?

 You could offer to prepare the main but ask your sister to bring the salad, your cousin to bring the pie and your neighbour to bring the dessert.